-If the M564 is awakened by any one of the above conditions, it will return to the sleep mode automatically after all interrupting conditions have been serviced and cleared.
-If the M564 is awakened by the modem inputs, a read to the MSR is required to reset the modem inputs.
-In any case, the sleep mode will not be entered while an interrupt is pending from any channel.
-The M564 will stay in the sleep mode of operation until it is disabled by setting IER bit-4 to a logic 0.
+If the M2550 is awakened by any one of the above conditions, it will return to the sleep mode automatically after all interrupting conditions have been serviced and cleared.
+If the M2550 is awakened by the modem inputs, a read to the MSR is required to reset the modem inputs.
+In any case, the sleep mode will not be entered while an interrupt is pending from channel A or B. The M2550 will stay in the sleep mode of operation until it is disabled by setting IER bit-4 to a logic 0.

-If the address lines, data bus lines, IOW#, IOR#, CSA#, CSB#, CSC#, CSD# and modem input lines remain steady when the M564 is in sleep mode, the maximum current will be in the microamp range as specified in the DC Electrical Characteristics on page 40.
-If the input lines are floating or are toggling while the M564 is in sleep mode, the current can be up to 100 times more.
+If the address lines, data bus lines, IOW#, IOR#, CSA#, CSB#, and modem input lines remain steady when the M2550 is in sleep mode, the maximum current will be in the microamp range as specified in the DC Electrical Characteristics on page 36.
+If the input lines are floating or are toggling while the M2550 is in sleep mode, the current can be up to 100 times more.
 If any of those signals are toggling or floating, then an external buffer would be required to keep the address, data and control lines steady to achieve the low current.
+As an alternative, please refer to the XR16M2551 which is pin-to-pin and software compatible with the M2550 but with (some additional pins and) the PowerSave feature that eliminates any unnecessary external buffer.

 A word of caution: owing to the starting up delay of the crystal oscillator after waking up from sleep mode, the first few receive characters may be lost.
-Also, make sure the RX A-D pins are idling HIGH or "marking" condition during sleep mode.
-This may not occur when the external interface transceivers (RS-232, RS-485 or another type) are also put to sleep mode and cannot maintain the "marking" condition.
-To avoid this, the system design engineer can use a 47k ohm pull-up resistor on each of the RX A-D inputs.
+The number of characters lost during the restart also depends on your operating data rate.
+More characters are lost when operating at higher data rate.
+Also, it is important to keep RX A/B inputs idling HIGH or "marking" condition during sleep mode to avoid receiving a "break" condition upon the restart.
+This may occur when the external interface transceivers (RS-232, RS-422 or another type) are also put to sleep mode and cannot maintain the "marking" condition.
+To avoid this, the designer can use a 47k-100k ohm pull-up resistor on the RXA and RXB pins.

-2.18 Internal Loopback
+2.19 Internal Loopback

-The M564 UART provides an internal loopback capability for system diagnostic purposes.
+The M2550 UART provides an internal loopback capability for system diagnostic purposes.
 The internal loopback mode is enabled by setting MCR register bit-4 to logic 1.
 All regular UART functions operate normally.
-Figure 13 shows how the modem port signals are re-configured.
+Figure 12 shows how the modem port signals are re-configured.
 Transmit data from the transmit shift register output is internally routed to the receive shift register input allowing the system to receive the same data that it was sending.
-The TX pin is held HIGH or mark condition while RTS# and DTR# are de-asserted, and CTS#, DSR# CD# and RI# inputs are ignored.
-Caution: the RX input must be held HIGH during loopback test else upon exiting the loopback test the UART may detect and report a false "break" signal.
+The TX, RTS# and DTR# pins are held while the CTS#, DSR#, CD# and RI# inputs are ignored.
+Caution: the RX input pin must be held HIGH during loopback test,+ else upon exiting the loopback test the UART may detect and report a false "break" signal.
+Also, auto RTS/CTS flow control is not supported during internal loopback.